cBioPortal/cbioportal/docs/OncoKB-Data-Access.md

 # Introduction

-A data access token is required to use OncoKB.
+A data access token is required for versions `v3.2.4` and greater to use OncoKB.
 Please review OncoKB [terms](https://www.oncokb.org/terms) and request for [data access](https://www.oncokb.org/dataAccess) if you would like to use OncoKB data with your private cBioPortal instance.

 # Configuration